-A list of military friendly employers making an effort to provide jobs after the military for veterans, opportunities for military spouses, and positions for the general military community.
+A list of military friendly employers looking to hire veterans after the military.
+These opportunities are for veterans, military spouses, and military community.

 For your convenience all links go directly to the veteran friendly job sections of the employers listed.